 - Maricopa County Recorder's Office: Recorded Document Search

-- Old Republic National Title Insurance Company: Methods of Title Searches
+- Old Republic National Title Insurance Company: What is Title Insurance and How Does It Work?

-- Equity Title Company: Was a Deed of Reconveyance Recorded at the Time of Closing?
+- Sandy Gadow: Did The Title Company Record a Deed of Reconveyance at The Time of Closing?

 - Thinkstock/Stockbyte/Getty Images